 Meet the Slea Head Drive

-Starting just west of Dingle Town, Slea Head Drive is a 47-kilometer loop (about 30 miles), that takes you to the very edge of Ireland.
-The route is fairly well marked, and prominently featured on area maps.
+Start just west of Dingle Town, Slea Head Drive is a 47-kilometer loop (about 30 miles), that takes you to the very edge of Ireland.
+The route is well marked – both as part of R559 and as Slea Head Drive – and prominently featured on area maps.
 It’s an easy, enjoyable drive that will occupy the better part of a day.

 If you’re including Slea Head Drive as part of a longer drive around the Dingle Peninsula, starting in the early afternoon will still allow plenty of time.
 More time is always better, but since traffic is lighter on Dingle than the neighboring Ring of Kerry, you can move around the loop quickly if you have to.
 If you’re lucky enough to spend a couple of days in the area, there is plenty to explore and enjoy on the Slea Head Drive, so let’s get started!